Olga Mykhoparkina

 Try: “Project management software for remote design teams”

-Pro tip: Use headings that sound like real questions.
-Think:
+Pro tip: Use headings that sound like real questions:

-Add internal links to related features or use case pages so both AI and humans can explore your product naturally.
-This builds topical authority and keeps visitors moving through your site.
+Add internal links to related features or use cases so both AI and humans can explore your product naturally.
+This helps your AI-first indexing, improves organic search, and builds topical authority.

 Dig deeper: GEO vs SEO: Why Your Content Might Be Invisible in AI Search (And How to Fix It)

 It’s one thing to talk about AI-first indexing best practices, but what does it look like in practice?
-Here are two SaaS brands we’ve worked with at Quoleady that got real results from structuring their content the right way.
+Here are two SaaS brands we’ve worked with at Quoleadythat got real results from structuring their content the right way – for both human visitors and AI models.

 Page: Discussion Forums for Online Communities

-Bettermode already had good content already, but what we helped them do was refine the structure.
-That meant fixing up their headings, making sure each section had a clear purpose, and using H2s and H3s to guide readers (and AI) through the page.
+Bettermode already had good content, but what we helped them do was refine the page structure for better search engines understand signals.
+That meant fixing up their headings, making sure each section had a clear purpose, and using H2s and H3s to guide readers (and artificial intelligence systems) through the page.

 What we did:

-Result: The brand appeared in Google AI Overview for keyword ‘discussion forum examples’.
-The clean, logical layout made it easier for AI and people to understand the page and Google rewarded it.
+Result: The brand appeared in Google’s search results and Google AI Overview for the keyword “discussion forum examples.”
+The clean, logical layout made it easier for AI models and people to understand the site’s content, and search engines understand rewarded it in organic search.

 Page: 8 Best AI Forecasting Tools in 2025 (Ranked & Compared)

 FuelFinance took things a step further.
-They wrote a strong, helpful article and then layered in schema markup and smart formatting that made the content even easier to parse.
+They wrote a strong, helpful article and then layered in schema markup and strategically structured data to make the content even easier to parse for crawlable AI during the crawling process.

 What they did:

-Result: The post ranks for AI forecasting tools in Google AI Overview and gets featured in LLM (ChatGPT) for the same keyword.
-This happened because it answers questions directly and includes structured support.
+Result: The post ranks for AI forecasting tools in Google AI Overview and gets featured in LLM (AI generated results) for the same keyword.
+This happened because it answers questions directly and includes strategically structured data.

-Takeaway: If you’re already writing helpful content, adding schema and structure is like giving it a megaphone.
+Takeaway: If you’re already writing helpful content, adding schema markup, improving URL structure, and tightening internal linking is like giving your content a megaphone — for AI summaries and for results page visibility.

 LLM vs SEO isn’t about picking sides.
 The best brands are combining both.
-If you want your SaaS content to show up and stand out, it has to make sense to large language models (LLMs) and real people.
-AI-first indexing is about clarity, structure, and being genuinely helpful.
+If you want your SaaS content to show up in AI generated results, it has to make sense to large language models (AI models) and real people.

 You’re not writing for robots.
 You’re writing for real people – AI is just the middle layer now.
-If your content is vague, bloated, or buried in design tricks, it gets ignored.
-But if it’s well-structured, skimmable, and genuinely helpful?
-It gets found.
-It gets used.
-It gets shared.
+If your content is vague, bloated, or full of keyword stuffing, it gets ignored.
+But if it’s well-structured, skimmable, and genuinely helpful, it performs across mobile device and desktop versions, gets picked up in organic search, and may even appear in featured snippets.

 Let us know what you are looking to accomplish.